sungpoon04/Cisc327-GROUP51/README.md

 ## Cisc327 Group 51
-Sungmoon Choi
-Hassan Hamid
-Steven Guan
+Members: Sungmoon Choi, Hassan Hamid, Steven Guan

+Check the matching assignment number folder to see the submisison for each assignment